komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 4. Open terminal and cd `models/research/object_detection/`
 5. Run `Evaluation.ipynb` notebook via Jupyter Notebook

-The YOLO models were implemented in PyTorch and can be found at the following repo: link to Osama's repo here.
+The YOLO models were implemented in PyTorch and can be found in this [repo](https://github.com/OAfzal/GazeYoloModels).
 ## Reference
 This repo was used to generate the results for the following paper on Gaze-based labelling of Pathology data.